メインコンテンツまでスキップ

 bscript board flash-runtime esp32

 The CLI will display a list of detected serial ports.
-Use the arrow keys to select the one corresponding to your ESP32 (e.g., /dev/tty.usbserial-xxxx).
+Use the arrow keys to select the one corresponding to your ESP32 (e.g., /dev/tty.usbserial-xxxx on macOS or COMX on Windows).

 Device not found?